-In that situation, the injured employee may have two separate claims, one for workers compensation benefits and one for legal damages suffered as a result of injuries sustained in a car accident.
+In that situation, the injured employee may have two separate claims, one for worker’s compensation benefits and one for legal damages from injuries sustained in a car accident.
 You do not have to elect one claim over the other in Texas.

-It is noteworthy that to the extent that the workers compensation insurance carrier pays benefits as a result of an accident that was the fault of a third-party, in the state of Texas, if you recover money from the other person’s insurance company your workers compensation insurance company will be seeking to be paid back for the benefits they are paid out.
+It is noteworthy that to the extent that the worker’s compensation insurance carrier pays benefits as a result of an accident that was the fault of a third party, in the state of Texas, if you recover money from the other person’s insurance company, your worker’s compensation insurance company will be seeking to be paid back for the benefits they are paid out.
 This is called subrogation.

 Worker’s Compensation Subrogation

-That is a good question, and the answer is that the workers compensation system in Texas is very helpful for paying medical bills but pays very little in the way of physical damages such as pain and suffering or disability.
-On the other hand, third-party claims such as claims against the other driver for injuries suffered in a car wreck are not subjected to such worker’s compensation limitations.
+That is a good question, and the answer is that the worker’s compensation system in Texas is very helpful for paying medical bills but pays very little in the way of physical damages such as pain and suffering or disability.
+On the other hand, third-party claims, such as claims against the other driver for injuries suffered in a car wreck, are not subjected to such worker’s compensation limitations.

-Hiring An Experienced Attorney
+Hiring An Experienced Attorney in Houston

 It is a good idea to consult an experienced personal injury attorney in the area where the accident occurred as soon as possible after the accident.